9p4/jellyfin-plugin-sso/README.md

 There is no GUI to sign in.
 You have to make it yourself!
 The buttons should redirect to something like this: [https://myjellyfin.example.com/sso/SAML/p/clientid](https://myjellyfin.example.com/sso/SAML/p/clientid) replacing `clientid` with the provider client ID and `SAML` with the auth scheme (either `SAML` or `OID`).

-Furthermore, there is no functional admin page (yet).
+~~Furthermore, there is no functional admin page (yet).
 PRs for this are welcome.
-In the meantime, you have to interact with the API to add or remove configurations.
+In the meantime, you have to interact with the API to add or remove configurations.~~ Added by [matthewstrasiotto](https://github.com/matthewstrasiotto) in PR [#18](https://github.com/9p4/jellyfin-plugin-sso/pull/18) and [#27](https://github.com/9p4/jellyfin-plugin-sso/pull/27).

 There is also no logout callback.
 Logging out of Jellyfin will log you out of Jellyfin only, instead of the SSO provider as well.